comphy-lab/pyRheo/docs/README.md

-import matplotlib.pyplot as plt  # For plotting from pyRheo.creep_model import CreepModel   # For rheological modeling from pyRheo.relaxation_model import RelaxationModel   # For rheological modeling from pyRheo.oscillation_model import OscillationModel   # For rheological modeling from pyRheo.rotation_model import RotationModel   # For rheological modeling
+import matplotlib.pyplot as plt  # For plotting from pyRheo.creep_model import CreepModel   # For rheological modeling from pyRheo.relaxation_model import RelaxationModel   # For rheological modeling from pyRheo.oscillation_model import SAOSModel   # For rheological modeling from pyRheo.rotation_model import SteadyShearModel   # For rheological modeling
 ```

 In this case, let's import experimental data from a creep experiment: